aiFdn/gitwz/README.md

 ### Switch to GPT-4 or other models

-By default, OpenCommit uses `gpt-3.5-turbo-16k` model.
+By default, GitWiz uses `gpt-3.5-turbo-16k` model.

 You may switch to GPT-4 which performs better, but costs ~x15 times more 🤠